efekrbas/efekrbas/README.md

 <br>

-- Passionate Software Developer building practical tools that save time and reduce manual work.
+- Passionate Full Stack Developer building practical tools that save time and reduce manual work.
 - Experienced in developing CLI tools and automation using Python and JavaScript.
 - Strong interest in tooling, scripting, and workflow optimization.
 <br>